 In a pinch: Furikake

-Chaat masala us a spice blend from northern India where it is used as a condiment for different types of street food including fruit and chickpeas.
-Common ingredients in chaat masala blends include coriander, chile powder, and cumin; those three spices are included in many dukkah blends.
+Chaat masala is a spice blend from northern India where it is used as a condiment for different types of street food including fruit and chickpeas.
+Common ingredients in chaat masala blends include coriander, ground chilies, and cumin; those three spices are included in many dukkah blends.

 Za’atar is a spice blend from the Middle East that consists of herbs like thyme and savory combined with sesame seeds.
 You can use it on grilled meats, sprinkle it onto hummus, or mix it with olive oil and serve as a spread on pita.
 The combination with olive oil and a flatbread is similar to how dukkah is used.
 As with furikake, the sesame seeds in za’atar provide the nutty flavor that makes this an effective dukkah substitute.